swiftlang/swift-docc-plugin/README.md

 [the plugin's documentation](https://apple.github.io/swift-docc-plugin/documentation/swiftdoccplugin/)
 for more detailed usage instructions.

-We anticipate releasing a `1.0` version of the Swift-DocC plugin aligned with the release of Swift `5.6`.

 ### Adding the Swift-DocC Plugin as a Dependency

 To use the Swift-DocC plugin with your package, first add it as a dependency: